Are you considering going solar?

-You may be surprised to hear that solar panels are not nailed directly onto your roof.
-Rather, they are mounted onto “racking” equipment.
+You may be surprised to hear that converting to a “solar roof” does not mean that solar panels actually become part of your roof.
+Rather, the PV panels are mounted onto “racking” equipment.
 Racking allows your solar installer to angle the panels for maximum performance without creating any extra damage.

 Performance Monitoring & Tracking Systems

 Anyone who’s gone solar, will say that one of the best feelings is being able to watch your electric bills diminish over time.
 A high performance monitoring system is key if you want to be able to track the hourly electricity production of your solar system.

 A major disadvantage to having a solar powered home, is that, as the sun goes down each day, your electricity will go down with it.
 Having a solar battery allows for energy to be saved throughout the day, to be used at night when the sun is no longer shining.

 Solar Energy Systems: Which is Right for Me?

 There are several different ways you can harness solar energy, including: solar heating and cooling, photovoltaics, concentrating solar power and passive solar.